ysyk2021/the-self-aware-leader-techniques-for-personal-growth-and-business-success/src/chapter-6-2.md

-# Techniques for Developing a Growth Mindset, Including Reframing Negative Self-Talk and Embracing Failure

 In this chapter, we will explore techniques for developing a growth mindset as a self-aware leader.
 A growth mindset is the belief that our abilities and intelligence can be developed through dedication, hard work, and a willingness to learn from failure.
 It allows leaders to embrace challenges, persist in the face of setbacks, and continuously grow and improve.
 This chapter will focus on various techniques for developing a growth mindset, including reframing negative self-talk and embracing failure as an opportunity for learning and growth.